Chiquita board rejects Cutrale-Safra offer, may weigh improved bid

 Chairwoman Kerrii B. Anderson and Chief Executive Officer Edward Lonergan said they are “always willing to give fair consideration to an increased offer by Cutrale-Safra.”

-Chiquita estimates the present value of the future share price range of the combined company, which will be named ChiquitaFyffes, at between $15.46 and $20.01 under the assumption of growth in earnings before interest, tax, depreciation and amortization of 5 percent to 15 percent next year, and a valuation multiple to 7 to 8 times annual EBITDA.
+Chiquita estimates the future present value of the combined company, which will be named ChiquitaFyffes, between $15.46 and $20.01 under the assumption of growth in earnings before interest, tax, depreciation and amortization of 5 percent to 15 percent next year, and a valuation multiple to 7 to 8 times annual EBITDA.

 On Wednesday, Cutrale-Safra offered $14 in cash per Chiquita share, valuing the company at $658 million, or 12.4 times annual EBITDA.
 Cutrale-Safra’s definitive offer represents premiums of about 40 percent to Chiquita’s Aug.
 8 closing share price and 19 percent to Chiquita’s price based on revamped terms of the tie-up with Fyffes.

 Anderson and Lonergan called on shareholders to vote for Chiquita’s merger with Fyffes in next week’s ballot.
-On Tuesday, the City of Birmingham Firemen’s and Policemen’s Supplemental Pension System, a minority shareholder, filed a motion in a New Jersey federal court aimed at preventing the vote from taking place.
+On Tuesday, the City of Birmingham Firemen’s and Policemen’s Supplemental Pension System, a minority shareholder, filed a motion in a New Jersey federal court aimed at postponing the vote.